canopas/animated_reorderable_list/README.md

 # animated_reorderable_list

-A Flutter Reorderable Animated List with simple implementation and smooth transition with fully custom animations.
+This library is a powerful and easy-to-use solution for implementing animated lists and grids with drag-and-drop functionality in Flutter.

 ## Features

-- [x] Smooth transition when adding and removing items from the list with animations.
+- [x] Smooth transition during item insertion and removal from the list with animations.
 - [x] Drag and Drop support (ReorderableList) for both ListView and GridView with Animation.
 - [x] Pre-built animation like fade,scale, slide, flip etc for Flutter list.
-- [x] List and Grid support.
+- [x] Provides support for both lists and grids
-- [x] Supports large lists (thousands of items) without any issues
+- [x] Supports large lists  and creates items on demand as they come into the viewport.
+- [x] Animating items is as simple as updating the list.

 ## Demo